MrFriendCS/MrFriendCS.github.io/higher/ddd/H-DDD-Santa-Gifts/instructions.md

 3. Display the full names of all children whose surnames start with `Mac` or `Mc`.
 Forenames are to be alphabetical.

 4. Display only the LEGO gifts.
-Display each type only once.
+Display each g only once.

 5. Calculate the total cost of the all the gifts.